curry-packages/verify-non-fail/README.md

-In order to support a modular analysis of applications consisting of several modules, the tool caches already computed analysis results of modules in under the directory `~/.curry_verifycache`.
+In order to support a modular analysis of applications consisting of several modules, the tool caches already computed analysis results of modules in under the directory `~/.curry_verify_cache`.
-This path is defined in `Veriy.Files.getVerifyCacheDirectory`.
+This path is defined in `Verify.Files.getVerifyCacheDirectory`.
-To store the analysis results for different Curry systems and abstract domains separately, the analysis results for a Curry module stored in a file with path `MODULEPATH.curry` are stored in
+To store the analysis results for different Curry systems and abstract domains separately, the analysis results for a Curry module which is stored in a file with path `MODULEPATH.curry` are contained in

-    ~/.curry_verifycache/CURRYSYSTEMID/DOMAINID/MODULEPATH-*
+    ~/.curry_verify_cache/CURRYSYSTEMID/DOMAINID/MODULEPATH-*

 For instance, the call types of the prelude for KiCS2 Version 3.1.0 w.r.t. the abstract domain `Values` are stored in

-    ~/.curry_verifycache/kics2-3.1.0/Values/opt/kics2/lib/Prelude-CALLTYPES
+    ~/.curry_verify_cache/kics2-3.1.0/Values/opt/kics2/lib/Prelude-CALLTYPES

 provided that KiCS2 is installed at `/opt/kics2` so that the prelude is contained in the file `/opt/kics2/lib/Prelude.curry`.